fgr-17/nRF52840-blinky-freertos-template/README.md

 5. Java:

     Java is used to generate the sdk_config.h file using the sdk_config target on the Makefile.
+If this file is not modified, then Java is not necessary at all.
 It can be installed typing:

         sudo apt install default-jre